viniciuskneves/articles/prettier-eslint-typescript/README.md

 ```

 It was a valid file for Prettier but invalid for ESLint.
 Using the new configuration, it becomes valid as the conflicting [rule `semi` has been disabled](https://github.com/prettier/eslint-config-prettier/blob/main/index.js#L73).
-It is fine if we want to ignore the rules from Prettier but in general we want that Prettier rules override ESLint rules.
+It is fine if we want to ignore the rules from Prettier but in general, we want Prettier rules to override ESLint rules.
 In case we delete the Prettier configuration file and use its defaults (which requires `;`), running Prettier check will result in:

 ```